 Well one of the nicest highlights was two weeks ago in fact.
 My latest show, which transferred from the EdFringe rather then a revival grew into a reimagining.
 There were lots of new ideas and growth to the play, so was hard work making new props and pieces to an already big piece.
 The cast was also smaller so so took some cleaver ingenuity to make sure the multi rolling was as slick as possible and had also riding on it.
-But the hard work paid off when I discovered to my delight that I had been nominated for two Off West-End Awards for both Set and Costume design.
-Though I have to wait a year to find out, but it was a nice start to 2014, especially as It was on my list of things to achieve in 2014.
+But the hard work paid off when I discovered to my delight that I had been nominated for two Off West-End Awards for both set and costume design.
+I have to wait a year to find out, but it was a nice start to 2014.

 What are you doing now?

 I am now working as a freelance designer mainly in the area of fringe theatre.
-I have enjoyed an absolute plethora of different and exciting projects and this excitement with each new projects continues, I have been very lucky with the directors and teams I have collaborated with so the work is always vital.
-I am looking forward to the next one, as I get to work on an adaptation of my favourite child hood book, Alice in Wonderland, so their will be no end of fun and quirkiness to play with!
+I have enjoyed a plethora of different and exciting projects and this excitement with each new projects continues, I have been very lucky with the directors and teams I have collaborated with so the work is always vital.
+I am looking forward to the next one, as I get to work on an adaptation of my favourite childhood book Alice in Wonderland.

 Who inspired or motivated you?

 Two people really.
-The designer who’s work I admire and respect whom I mentioned already, Ms Chitty, I was most fortunate to be able to interview her for one of my first year contextual studies projects the knowledge and passion was so invigorating, and I think put me on track when I was starting out.
+First the designer whose work I admire and respect whom I mentioned already, Ms Chitty.
+I was most fortunate to be able to interview her for one of my first year contextual studies projects the knowledge and passion was so invigorating, and I think put me on track when I was starting out.
 The other was a much earlier inspiration and was in fact my Nan.
 She was a great artist but never had the opportunities we had to express it.
-She taught me to draw by rubbing out those bad drawings you produce as a child, I was so bloody minded I wanted one day to draw something she did not correct!
-She also used to take me to jumble sales at the Chelsea town hall which were always magical, being Scottish she new how to haggle so I am now a producers best friend when It comes to budgets.
-The last great thing she instilled was love of stories and magic of the different forms they come in, she would let me know when to pull a sicky from school so I could go to Matinees with her.
-Sadly she passed before I finished uni so she missed what I am now doing with all of her hard work, but I have a picture in an Art Deco Locket (her favourite period for art and design) which I wear to every first night and press night to make sure the show goes well.
+She taught me to draw by rubbing out those bad drawings you produce as a child.
+I wanted one day to draw something she did not correct!
+She also used to take me to jumble sales at the Chelsea town hall which were always magical, being Scottish she knew how to haggle so I am now a producer's best friend when it comes to budgets.
+The last great thing she instilled was love of stories and magic of the different forms they come in.
+She would let me know when to pull a sickie from school so I could go to matinees with her.
+Sadly she passed away before I finished uni so she missed what I am now doing with all of her hard work, but I have a picture of her in an Art Deco Locket (her favourite period for art and design) which I wear to every first night and press night to make sure the show goes well.